vcz-fr/TheFollowUp/_posts/2015/03/2015-03-10-freebox-mini-4k.md

     url: "https://www.free.fr/freebox/freebox-mini-4k/"
     dead: false

-tweet: "Free, a French ISP, announced a new ground-breaking entry-tier triple-pay offering."
+message: "Free, a French ISP, announced a new ground-breaking entry-tier triple-pay offering."
 ---

 ## Update from the 1st of August 2021